Easy Keto Chocolate Toffee Bars {Vegan, Paleo}

 While this recipe requires a 3-step process, I promise it is worth it and requires minimal ingredients!

-4. When the shortbread has cooled, prepare your toffee.
-In a small saucepan, combine your butter with sugar and heat on low.
+Step 3- Make the toffee.
+Combine your butter with sugar in a small saucepan and heat on low.
 Stir regularly.
 When it starts to bubble, place your candy thermometer in the center.
 Stir every 20-30 seconds, until it reaches 300 C on the candy thermometer (hard crack).
-Remove from the heat and keep stirring for around 30 seconds, to ensure the butter and sugar doesn’t separate.
+Remove from the heat and keep stirring for around 30 seconds, to ensure the butter and sugar don’t separate.

 • No Bake Toffee Bars.
 In a high-speed blender or food processor, combine 2 cups raw almonds, 1/2 cup unsweetened shredded coconut, 2 tablespoons coconut oil and 2 tablespoons of maple syrup.
 Blend very well, until combined.
 Transfer into the lined pan and press into place.